Chronic Lung Disease in Premature Babies

 baby may need more oxygen.
 Lung injury may be caused by:

-- Prematurity.
+Prematurity.
 A premature baby’s lungs aren’t fully formed.
-This is especially true of the air
+The air sacs are the least developed.

 suctioning of the airways, and use of an endotracheal (ET) tube.
 An ET tube is a tube